Resource Consent

 Applying for a resource consent is easy: Here are the application forms:

-- Change or Cancellation of a Resource Consent Condition
+- Form 10 - Application for Change or Cancellation of Resource Consent Condition

 Digital Resource Consent Applications